FrancoisPorcher/autoencoders_introduction/README.md

 ## AutoEncoder with Convolutions

-This AutoEncoder works much better than a simple Linear AutoEncoder
+This AutoEncoder works much better than a simple Linear AutoEncoder.
+First row is the real image, second row is the reconstructed image after encoding/decoding.

 ![Screenshot](autoencoder2.png)